Rita Hayworth: Peak years at Columbia

 Hayworth had top billing in one of her best-known films, the Technicolor musical Cover Girl, released in 1944.
-The film established her as Columbia's top star of the 1940s, and it gave her the distinction of being the first of only six women to dance on screen with both Gene Kelly and Fred Astaire.
+The film established her as Columbia's top star of the 1940s; as a result she was the first of only six women to dance on screen with both Gene Kelly and Fred Astaire.
 "I guess the only jewels of my life", Hayworth said in 1970, "were the pictures I made with Fred Astaire ...
-And Cover Girl, too."
+And Cover Girl, too".